MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

  This message indicates that while your subscription may still be valid, the license token Visual Studio uses to keep your subscription up to date hasn't been refreshed and has gone stale due to one of the following reasons:

-1. You have not used Visual Studio or have had no internet connection for an extend period of time.
+1. You have not used Visual Studio or have had no internet connection for an extended period of time.
 1. You signed out of Visual Studio.

  Before the license token goes stale, Visual Studio first shows a warning message asking you to reenter your credentials.